notatamas/notatamas.github.io/README.md

 }
 ```

-The functions are called by
+And the functions are called by the HTML elements:
 ```HTML
 <strong>Flood area opacity:</strong>
 <button type="button" class="btn btn-default" onclick="increaseLayerOpacity(flood);">+</button>